akleinhesselink/sedgwickspecies/README.md

 ![Sedgwick Flowers](man/figures/IMG_1600.JPG)
 ***Viola douglassii* at Sedgwick**

-This package provides standard plant names and synonyms for use in community ecology projects at the [University of California Sedgwick Reserve](https://sedgwick.nrs.ucsb.edu/) in Santa Barbara County, CA.
+This R package provides standard plant names and synonyms for use in community ecology projects at the [University of California Sedgwick Reserve](https://sedgwick.nrs.ucsb.edu/) in Santa Barbara County, CA.
 This list is mainly for use by the [Kraft Lab at